dslab-uniud/Database-biblical-manuscripts/README.md

 **Repository** is the entity that represents the current physical location of the manuscript, typically a library or a conservation institution.
 Its key is the *wd_code*, which consists of a unique alphanumeric code extracted from the [Wikidata portal](https://www.wikidata.org/wiki/Wikidata:Main_Page).
 The other attributes are _name_, _city_, and _country_, which respectively represent the name of the institution, the city, and the country where it is located.

-**Manuscript** represents the physical manuscript, identified by the _siglum_, a unique identifier within this database (not universally unique).
+**Manuscript** represents the physical manuscript, identified by the _siglum_, a unique identifier within this database.
 A manuscript is described by the following attributes:
 * _City of origin_: The city where the manuscript is believed to have been written, which may differ from its current location.
 Optional.
 * _Initial year_ and _final year_: The time range during which the manuscript was produced.
 Optional.
 * _Date attribution notes_: Text notes providing details on the manuscript’s date attribution.
 Optional.